brucellino/hashiatho.me/_posts/2022-01-05-deploying-prometheus.md

 ## What to monitor -- prometheus configuration

-Prometheus exposes data via the exporters
+Prometheus exposes data via exporters.
-We can enable the simplest of exporters, the [node exporter](https://github.com/prometheus/node_exporter), and start scraping that.
+We can enable the simplest of exporters, the [node exporter](https://github.com/prometheus/node_exporter), and start scraping that for metrics related to the operating system and hardware of the computeatoms.
-Then, we
+This would involve having a prometheus exporter started and running on

 ### Hashi At Home stack